-The City has received power as a member of Utah Municipal Power Agency (UMPA).
+The City receives power as a member of Utah Municipal Power Agency (UMPA).

-GOAL: 3.0 PROVIDE RELIABLE ELECTRIC SERVICE TO SALEM RESIDENTS AND BUSINESSES AT COSTS THAT ARE COMPARABLE OR LOWER THAN OTHER COMMUNITIES ALONG THE WASATCH FRONT.
+PROVIDE RELIABLE ELECTRIC SERVICE TO SALEM RESIDENTS AND BUSINESSES AT COSTS THAT ARE COMPARABLE OR LOWER THAN OTHER COMMUNITIES ALONG THE WASATCH FRONT.

-- 1.1 All of Salem City is served by UMPA and SESD, - 1.2 The visual impact of existing and proposed electrical transmission facilities should be minimized. - 1.3 All new electrical distribution and service lines carrying less than 69 KV should be underground. - 1.4 The City of Salem encourages the under-grounding of all existing 69 KV and smaller electrical lines. - 1.5 Major electrical transmission lines should parallel existing transmission lines whenever feasible. - 1.6 The City of Salem encourages open space along transmission line corridors. - 1.7 Continue to own 50% of the Loafer Substation and Arrowhead Trail Substation. - 1.8 Explore the possibility of providing "state of the art" telecommunications. - 1.9 Monitor development and ensure City standards are met by natural gas, wireless, telephone, and cable television providers.
+- 1.1 All of Salem City is served by the City, which receives power from UMPA and SESD. - 1.2 Regulate the construction of the system in accordance with the Electric Impact Fee Study. - 1.2 The visual impact of existing and proposed electrical transmission facilities should be minimized. - 1.3 All new electrical distribution and service lines carrying less than 69 KV should be underground. - 1.4 Salem City encourages the under-grounding of all existing 69 KV and smaller electrical lines. - 1.5 Major electrical transmission lines should parallel existing transmission lines whenever feasible. - 1.6 Salem City encourages open space along transmission line corridors. - 1.7 Continue to own 50% of the Loafer Substation and Arrowhead Trail Substation and expand the facility as needed. - 1.8 Explore the possibility of providing "state of the art" telecommunications. - 1.9 Monitor development and ensure City standards are met by natural gas, wireless, telephone, and cable television providers.